 WHY SHOULD I BECOME A PRECINCT DELEGATE?

 Politics begins at the local level.
 When you become a Precinct Delegate and get involved, you have the opportunity to share issues and concerns that are important to you with family, friends and neighbors.
 You have the opportunity to be elected to attend State Republican Conventions and to be elected to serve on the County Republican Executive Committee.

-The affidavit of identity form required to file to become a precinct delegate on the August 2020 primary election ballot must be filed by May 5, 2020
+The affidavit of identity form required to file to become a precinct delegate on the August 2022 primary election ballot must be filed in early May 2022

 An "Affidavit of Identity" form must be filed to become a candidate for precinct delegate.